HamzaChetoui/test/README.md

 ## Conclusion:

 - From the tests we conclude that linkerd take more time to load the application +100%.
-- Without using a service mesh or using consul, the server can respond to qps more than 25% when we use istio, and 350% when we use Linkerd.
+- Without using a service mesh or using consul, the server can respond to qps 25% better than istio, and 350% better than Linkerd.

--But! another performance benchmarking test of istio and linkerd shared on https://medium.com/@ihcsim/linkerd-2-0-and-istio-performance-benchmark-df290101c2bb shows that linkerd performe better than Istio, in our test we conclude the inverse.
+-But! another performance benchmarking test of istio and linkerd shared on https://medium.com/@ihcsim/linkerd-2-0-and-istio-performance-benchmark-df290101c2bb shows that linkerd perform better than Istio, in our test we conclude the inverse.